jlmakes/scrollreveal/README.md

 #### Generated HTML

-The `scrollReveal.init()` method to checks for any new elements in the DOM.
-By default, this method fires on instantiation, but by changing amending our config object with `init: false`, one can then choose when `scrollReveal.init()` is first fired.
+The `scrollReveal.init()` method checks the DOM for all elements with `data-scroll-reveal` attributes, and initializes your reveal animations on them.
+By default, this method fires on instantiation, but by changing amending our config object with `init: false`, you can then choose when `scrollReveal.init()` is first fired.
 (Say, after your DOM is updated.)

-It’s worth nothing, you can also call this method at any time to re-check the DOM for all elements with `data-scroll-reveal` attributes.
+^**Note:** It’s worth nothing, you can also call this method at any time to re-check the DOM.

 *Example:*
 ```html